Scene Summarization: Clustering Scene Videos into Spatially Diverse Frames: Introduction

 \section{Introduction}

-A scene summary represented by a set of images can capture the unique features of a scene and is often required for surveillance, real estate applications like Zillow and GoogleMap because it provides a concise and visually appealing overview of a property.
-People can quickly assess the space, layout, and overall ambiance, helping them perceive the environment without having to go through an extensive list of details or physically visit the location.
+A scene summary, represented by a set of images, supports applications like surveillance and real estate platforms (e.g., Zillow, Google Maps), providing a concise visual overview that helps users quickly grasp space, layout, and ambiance without detailed inspection or visits.
+Humans achieve this effortlessly by selectively integrating sparse, key views to build a coherent spatial understanding.
+Inspired by this human ability, an effective summary should cover as many distinct areas as possible within a limited image budget.

+To obtain such a summary, classic video summarization aims to compress video clips based on factors like color or temporal distribution.
+However, it was originally designed for artistically edited, discontinuous video clips, and overlooks scene coverage due to their fragmented nature.
+Unlike humans who select spatially diverse views to build holistic understanding, it neglects both \textit{spatial diversity} and the \textit{holistic understanding} of the environment in its summarized frames.
+As shown in Fig.~\ref{fig:teasing}, these frames are frequently spatially proximate to each other, posing a significant challenge in the scene summarization task.

-In this work, we present scene summarization, as a new task at the intersection of robotics, computer vision, and multimedia analysis.
-Its core objective is to tackle the complex task of condensing a long sequence of \textit{scene videos} into a concise set of keyframe images.
+We introduce scene summarization as a novel, human-inspired task at the intersection of robotics, computer vision, and multimedia analysis.
+It differs from video summarization in several key ways, primarily in terms of \textit{temporal}, \textit{color}, and \textit{spatial} characteristics.
+The core goal is to condense lengthy scene videos into a concise set of keyframe images, each associated with a geographical coordinate to capture spatial information.
 This process gains particular importance when autonomous robots continually explore and capture \textit{redundant} images of the same environments.
-In such scenarios, scene summarization enables robots to distinguish, condense, and concisely describe the important visual aspects of the settings they encounter, similar to the principles of video summarization.
+In such scenarios, scene summarization enables robots to distinguish, condense, concisely describe, and comprehend the important visual aspects of the environment they encounter.

-However, it is essential to note that scene summarization differs from video summarization in several key ways, primarily in terms of \textit{temporal}, \textit{color}, and \textit{spatial} characteristics.
-Classic video summarization typically involves compressing video clips based on factors like color distribution or temporal distribution, resulting in temporal discontinuity due to artistic edit.
-In contrast, scene summarization associates each image with a geographical coordinate, primarily focusing on capturing spatial diversity.
-Fig.~\ref{fig:teasing} illustrates that the video summarization lacks spatial diversity, resulting in \textit{summarized} frames in close spatial proximity.